ROOMS DIVISION MANAGEMENT - 2022/3

-The scope and strcuture of rooms division in hotel operations
+- The scope and structure of rooms division in hotel operations

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to demonstrate their observational skills and their ability to reflect on the practice they have observed.
-They will also be able to demonstrate their ability to analyse an existing operation and propose improvements recognising the constraints imposed on the operation for efficiency, customers satisfaction and the maintenance of brand standards.
+The assessment strategy is designed to provide students with the opportunity to demonstrate their knowledge, skills and their ability to reflect on the theories and apply it accordingly.
+They will also be able to demonstrate their ability to analyze an existing operation and propose improvements recognizing the constraints imposed on the operation for efficiency, customers satisfaction and the maintenance of brand standards.

 Thus, the summative assessment for this module consists of:

 - An individual report setting up the operational plan for a new opening hotel (3000 words) Formative assessment and feedback

 Opportunities for formative feedback will be provided through assignment clinics, workshop situations.

 - This module aims to develop students understanding of the rooms division provision within hotel operations and to reflect on the ways in which this area can be managed best to deliver customer service and efficiency.

 |1||Review the practical operation of housekeeping and front office in the light of theoretical frameworks and approaches||KCP|